klardotsh/gale/WORDS.md

 implementation, this refers to any words provided by the Kernel or Prelude.

-All word signatures in this document use the fully qualified right-pointing form, which is to say, the deque will be taken from the arrow leftwards, and given from the arrow rightwards.
-Thus, `@2 @1 -> @1 @2` will take a generic (kind 1) from the top of the deque, then another generic (kind 2) from the now-top of the deque, do... whatever with them, and eventually place objects of kind 1 and kind 2, respectively and orderly, onto the top of the deque, performing an effective swap.
+All word signatures in this document use the fully qualified right-pointing form, which is to say, the stack will be taken from the arrow leftwards, and given from the arrow rightwards.
+Thus, `@2 @1 -> @1 @2` will take a generic (kind 1) from the top of the stack, then another generic (kind 2) from the now-top of the stack, do... whatever with them, and eventually place objects of kind 1 and kind 2, respectively and orderly, onto the top of the stack, performing an effective swap.
 Technically word signatures alone aren't enough to know that @1 and @1 are the same objects in memory: they'll simply be the same Shape.
 You'll need to read the docs and/or implementation to make "object in memory" assertions.

+## Primitives

+The Kernel understands a few data types out of the box, as follows.
+Particularly in the case of numbers, trailing slashes and suffixes can be used to disambiguate datatypes (eg. between signed and unsigned integers within range).

+- `42`, `42/u`: unsigned integers, aligned to the native bit-size of the system.

+- `-1`, `42/i`: signed integers, aligned to the native bit-size of the system.

+- `

+- `"strings"`: a sequence of valid UTF-8 codepoints.
+Double quotes within the string can be escaped with `\`, and thus a raw `\` character must also be escaped as `\\`.

+## Trusting Words

+These words sit at the absolute lowest level of the gluumy Kernel, implementing memory management in "unsafe" ways.
+Unsafe is a rather strong word with rather strong connotations: well-tested code that accesses raw memory is not inherently "unsafe", it simply must be heavily tested, and trusted.
+Thus, they are called "Trusting Words".
+Their risky nature is emphasized stylistically by way of their being `!UPPERCASED`, and prefixed with an exclamation point.
+They look a bit more FORTH-y than most of gluumy's vocabulary.

-## Generic Deque Manipulation
+## Generic Stack Manipulation

 All of these live in the Global mode, as they apply regardless of execution state.